 Research indicates that one in three girls and one in five boys will be sexually abused.
 Child safety is our responsibility as adults, not a burden that children should shoulder by themselves.
 Fewer than 10% of child victims report.
 Worse still, 52% of child molesters surveyed reported that, when the children did tell, they were able to “talk the adults out of calling the police.”
 After that, most molested more children.

+As adults, we need to talk to children about sexual abuse and offender behavior.
 Sexual abuse starts with a relationship.
 Offenders gain the child’s trust and friendship.
 Offenders are clever.
 They talk to the child about or expose the child to sexual behavior or pornography.
 If the offender is sneaky enough, the child will not feel uncomfortable.
 Most children don’t tell because they get tricked into thinking they went along with it or caused it.
-Simply put, children are no match for offenders, if the offender is older, more manipulative, or able to control the situation.
+Simply put, children are no match for offenders if the offender is older, more manipulative, or able to control the situation.

-Unless parents or caregivers have talked to them, children don’t know that what is happening is wrong and the more it happens, the harder it is to tell.
+Unless parents or caregivers have talked to them, children may not know that what is happening is wrong and the more it happens, the harder it is to tell.
 Offenders tell children that people won’t believe them, will be angry at them, or will be hurt by the disclosure.
 They are convincing and children believe them.

 The overwhelming majority of child abuse victims are abused by someone they know and trust and their parents would never suspect.
 Only you can protect your child.
 Educate yourself and your family about child abuse.
 Don’t let a child molester do it for you!
+COMMUNICATE.
+LISTEN.
+BELIEVE.

 Signs & Symptoms of Sexual Abuse